Bayesian Multi-task Variable Selection with an Application to Differential DAG Analysis

 \subsection{From Multi-task Variable Selection to Joint Estimation of Multiple DAG models}

 A highly useful application of the proposed Bayesian multi-task variable selection method is that it can be naturally extended to the multi-task structure learning problem, i.e., joint estimation of multiple DAG models.
 The existing Bayesian literature on the statistical learning of multiple graphs mostly focuses on undirected graphical models; see, for example,~\citet{danaher2014joint, peterson2015bayesian, gonccalves2016multi, niu2018latent, peterson2020bayesian, shaddox2020bayesian, peterson2021bayesian}.
-For DAG models, \citet{oyen2012leveraging} proposed a greedy search algorithm on the DAG space, and \citet{yajima2015detecting} devised an MCMC sampler which extends the method of~\citet{fronk2004markov} and uses single-edge additions, deletions and reversals to explore the DAG space.
-For frequentists' approaches, the recent work of~\citet{chen2021multi} proposed an iterative constrained optimization algorithm for calculating an $\ell^1 / \ell^2$-regularized maximum likelihood estimator, \citet{wang2020high} extended the well-known greedy equivalence search (GES) algorithm of~\citet{chickering2002optimal} to the case of multiple DAGs, and \citet{ghoshal2019direct} offered an algorithm that learns the difference between the DAGs efficiently but seems only applicable to the case $K= 2$.
+For the learning of multiple DAG models, \citet{oyen2012leveraging} proposed a greedy search algorithm, \citet{yajima2015detecting} devised an MCMC sampler generalizing the method of~\citet{fronk2004markov}, and \citet{lee2022bayesian} proposed a method based on the joint empirical sparse Cholesky (JESC) prior. \citet{castelletti2020bayesian} developed the Bayesian methodology and MCMC algorithm for learning multiple essential graphs.
+For frequentists' approaches, \citet{liu2019joint} proposed the MPenPC method, a two-stage approach based on the PC-stable algorithm, \citet{chen2021multi} proposed an iterative constrained optimization algorithm for calculating an $\ell^1 / \ell^2$-regularized maximum likelihood estimator, \citet{wang2020high} extended the well-known greedy equivalence search (GES) algorithm of~\citet{chickering2002optimal} to the case of multiple DAGs, and \citet{ghoshal2019direct} offered an algorithm that learns the difference between DAGs efficiently but seems only applicable to the case $K= 2$.
 The method we will propose in this section is motivated by the observation that once the order of variables is given, the IBSS algorithm for multi-task variable selection can be applied to quickly learn multiple DAG models simultaneously.
 Hence, all we need is just to combine IBSS with an MCMC sampler that traverses the order space.
 Compared with frequentists' methods, our algorithm can quantify the learning uncertainty since the estimators are averaged over the posterior distribution.